 Elective rotations are an integral part of OMS IV and allow the student to explore fields of interest.
-In many instances, they can also serve as extensions of Sub-Is.
+In many instances, they can also serve as extensions of sub-internships (Sub-Is).

-- Seven (7) elective four (4) week rotations can be scheduled during OMS IV. - The electives can be between two (2) and eight (8) weeks in length. - No more than four (4) rotations or Sub-Is (combined) are permitted in the same subspecialty (fourweek blocks) for a total of 16 weeks.
-These electives may be split into two (2) week rotations if desired.
+- Seven (7) elective four (4) week rotations must be scheduled during OMS IV. - The electives can be between two (2) and eight (8) weeks in length. - No more than four (4) rotations or Sub-Is (combined) are permitted in the same subspecialty (four-week blocks) for a total of 16 weeks.
+These electives may be split into two (2) week rotations if desired. - One (1) week Residency Boot Camp at the end of OMS IV.